xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

 we must specify another map between two cell complexes -- from the spherical coordinate space of the boundary `x` to the spherical coordinate space of the boundary `w * y * z`.

+- [question] The image of the coordinate space is used for boundary checking, but not used to define orientation?

 - In the case of boundary cubes, it is enough to specify the mapping between all the corners.